Verony-makesIT/Verony-makesIT/README.md

 - 👋 Hi, I’m @Verony-makesIT
 - 👀 I’m interested in making IT things work
-- 🌱 I’m currently learning developing Nextcloud apps
+- 🌱 I’m currently trying to improve some InvoicePlane modules
 - 💞️ I’m looking to collaborate on Nextcloud apps...
 - 📫 How to reach me ...